Enquiries

 Sensitivity: -53 dBZ (5 km range, 30 m range resolution and 10s time resolution, 1m antenna)

 Polarization parameters: Linear polarization on transmit, co and cross polarized signals are received simultaneously.
 LDR, and co – cross – correlation can be computed.
-Alternatively STAR mode can be provided

-Within the UK the mobile radar requires an “OfW 225 Non-operational licence” from Ofcom.
+Within the UK the radar requires an “OfW 225 Non-operational licence” from Ofcom.
 The licence has to be applied for and usually takes about 8 weeks to be granted and currently costs £50.
 Other countries will probably require a similar kind of licence.

 The instrument scientist is responsible for monitoring the quality of the data during the deployment of the radar.
 The system has a number of diagnostics that allows the instrument scientist to determine if the system is operating optimally or requires manufacturer servicing and intervention.
 The instrument scientist will also perform standard quality control on the campaign dataset after deployment.